top of page

 Our comprehensive initial consultation includes:

-🔹 Hands-on therapies including manual manipulation, stretching, massage, and both passive & active range of motion exercises
+• Hands-on therapies: manual techniques, stretching, massage, and passive/active range of motion work

-🔹 State-of-the-art rehabilitation techniques, including phototherapy, ultrasound, and neuromuscular stimulation
+• Advanced rehabilitation tools such as phototherapy, ultrasound, and neuromuscular stimulation

-We also provide achievable at-home exercises to support your dog’s recovery, adjusting their program as they progress to ensure steady, long-term improvement.
+We also provide practical at-home exercises tailored to your dog’s needs, adjusting their programme as they progress to ensure safe and steady improvement.

-As qualified force-free trainers and behaviourists, we prioritize trust and comfort in every session.
-Building a positive bond with our patients ensures they feel safe, engaged, and at ease throughout their therapy.
+As qualified force-free trainers and behaviourists, we prioritise trust, comfort, and positive experiences in every session.
+Building a confident bond with our canine patients ensures they feel relaxed, engaged, and safe throughout their therapy.

-Happy, pain-free dogs who love their physio sessions and thrive in their daily lives.
+Happy, pain-free dogs who enjoy their physiotherapy sessions and thrive in their daily lives.

 bottom of page